You’re ready to apply to UBC. Now what?

 It’s important to include all of the high schools, colleges, and/or universities you have gone to and the dates you attended these schools.
 Your academic history helps determine whether you’re admitted to UBC, so don’t leave anything out.

-Select a first- and second-choice program
+Select a first- and second-choice degree

-In your application, you will have the opportunity to select a first- and second-choice program.
+In your application, you will have the opportunity to select a first- and second-choice degree.
 The degrees you choose can be in different faculties and on different campuses.
 Think carefully about your choices and make sure you have all the prerequisite courses.

 You will be evaluated for your second choice only if you are not admitted to your first choice, or if you contact the Admissions Office requesting that UBC evaluate your second choice.